 Brand Lift measurement data is available in most tables in Google Ads, including "Campaign", "Ad Group", "Demographics", and more.
 You can also view results at the "Product" or "Brand" level in the "Lift Measurement" table.

 To view your Brand Lift measurement data:

 - Click the columns icon .

 - Select Brand lift.

 - Select the columns or metrics you’d like to view.

 Segment your measurement data by Brand Lift type

-To segment your measurement data by a specific metric (such as "Ad recall", "Awareness", "Consideration", "Favorability", and "Purchase Intent"), click the segment icon and select Brand lift type to see measurement data for your chosen metric.
+To segment your measurement data by a specific metric, such as "Ad recall", "Awareness", "Consideration", "Favorability", or "Purchase Intent", click the segment icon and select Brand lift type.